rhel-labs/learn-katacoda/sql-server-crypto-policy/step6.md

 `CREATE DATABASE ENCRYPTION KEY WITH ALGORITHM = AES_256 ENCRYPTION BY SERVER CERTIFICATE MyServerCert`{{execute T1}}
 `GO`{{execute T1}}

+> **NOTE:** You will notice a warning message after creating the DEK to backup the certificate.
+In order protect the data from a failure event; make sure to back-up the certificate.
+It is recommended practice to backup the certificate as soon as it is created, and store the backup in a secure, off-site location.
+To backup the certificate, use the *BACKUP CERTIFICATE* statement in SQL Server.

 Turn ON database encryption
 `ALTER DATABASE TestDB SET ENCRYPTION ON`{{execute T1}}